hushpiper/ask-max/content/presets.md

 ### Typical P

 Honestly I'm unclear on how this one works.
 What I *can* say, however, is that this should be between 0.95 and 1 on most models, and going slower than that will generally result in wooden, "soulless" writing.
 Also, should you wish to read up on it, its proper name is "locally typical sampling"; Typical P is just what the Transformers library calls it.

+If you're on Mixtral, note that a slightly lowered Typical P, like repetition penalty, will tend to boost creativity at the expense of comprehension.
+A *greatly* lowered Typical P might be much more desirable, but tests on that are still ongoing.

 ### Top-A